rm-hull/local-cast/README.md

-# local-cast
+# Local-cast

-Stream local video/audio content to a Chromecast on your local network
+Stream local video/audio content to a Chromecast on your network.

+## Setup

+Install [Node.js](https://nodejs.org/en/download/) (at least v4.2.2), confirm it works with:

+    $ node -v
+    v4.2.2

+    $ npm -v
+    2.14.7

+Clone this repository, and inside the created directory:

+    $ sudo apt-get install libavahi-compat-libdnssd-dev
+    $ npm install

+Create a configuration file, suggest